 What limitations are there to the delivery and installation?

 Your system arrives in a semi-truck strapped to pallets that need to be moved with a forklift.
 Installing on a second floor with narrow halls in a building at the end of an alley is challenging–knowing about that early will give TSS time to find solutions.

 Getting the Details of Your Project Right is the First Step

 Once you have these details clear in your head, then you will have a very productive conversation with a TSS consultant.
-That consultant will walk you through the options that suit your space and application, arrange to get accurate measurements, have drawings prepared as you work through the approval process, and so on.
+That consultant will walk you through the options that suit your space and application, arrange to get accurate measurements, have drawings prepared as you work through the approval process.